simh/simh/README.md

 - PDP11 now has working support for RC and RF expandable platter based disk drives.
 - Properly set asynchronous interrupt latency in all VAX simulators.
 - MicroVAX I simulator boots from oldest MicroVMS media due to the addition of RQDX1 disk controller type.
-- MSCP Media-Id information is available for all attached disk containers.
+- MSCP Media-Id information and drive geometry information is available for all attached disk containers.

-### All relevant changes in the simh v3.12-3 release have been merged into this repo
+### All relevant changes in the simh v3.12-4 release have been merged into this repo

 ### Bill Beech has made significant enhancements and bug fixes to the SWTP simulators along with a new disk controller from Roberto Sancho Villa